 Huawei has been placed on the U.S. Department of Commerce’s “Entity List,” prohibiting the company from acquiring parts and components from U.S. companies without the approval of the federal government.
-This occurred on May 15, and the move is thought to be leverage in the ongoing trade war between the U.S. and China.
+This occurred on May 15, providing leverage in the ongoing trade war between the U.S. and China.

 The situation continues to alter by the day, with more questions arising.
 Here’s what you need to know.

 All existing Huawei phones, and any future Huawei phones with Google Play, will still be able to install, update, and use Facebook’s apps.
 This situation only affects phones being installed with Android that have not yet left the factory, according to Reuters’ anonymous sources.
-Currently, the situation regarding which Huawei phones will use Google Play is unknown.
-While this ban doesn’t help Huawei, it’s the least of its problems around software, and it is likely equally as damaging to Facebook.
+Currently, it is not known which Huawei phones will use Google Play.
+While this ban doesn’t help Huawei, it’s the least of its problems concerning software, and it is likely equally as damaging to Facebook.

 The spokesman for the Chinese foreign ministry has responded to accusations of Huawei’s ties with the Chinese government, and the potential for espionage.
 Lu Kang is quoted as saying: